 - An enhanced or special licensing requirement (like a test or a requirement of extensive education):

-- Will still only require a rational basis as long as its impacts on speech are incidental to the business conduct being licensed.
+- Will still only require a rational basis as long as its impacts on speech are actually incidental to the business conduct being licensed.

 - Will need to meet heightened scrutiny (intermediate or even strict) if it imposes more-than-incidental restrictions on speech.